followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/20 Axes/40 Limit and Relocate the Axes.md

 The visual range of arguments/values on an axis should include all arguments/values of all series.
-If you want to reduce the visual range, specify the [min](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#min) and [max](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#max) options of the axis.
-Note that if the [valueMarginsEnabled](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#valueMarginsEnabled) option stays **true**, the axis extends beyond the **min** and **max** values because of margins specified by the [minValueMargin](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#minValueMargin) and [maxValueMargin](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#maxValueMargin) options.
+If you want to reduce the visual range, specify the axis's [visualRange](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/visualRange/) option.

 ---
 ##### jQuery